chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-installer.md

 #### Node working files

-If you previously ran an Camino-Node node on this computer, you will have local node files stored in `$HOME/.caminogo` directory.
+If you previously ran a Camino-Node node on this computer, you will have local node files stored in `$HOME/.caminogo` directory.
 Those files will not be disturbed, and node set up by the script will continue operation with the same identity and state it had before.
 That being said, for your node's security, back up `staker.crt` and `staker.key` files, found in `$HOME/.caminogo/staking` and store them somewhere secure.
 You can use those files to recreate your node on a different computer if you ever need to.

 ### Networking considerations